Warehouse routing

 - Warehouse selection : Tick Paris warehouse only.

-When a new order comes, Connect will first check if the Rule #1 can be applied :
+When a new order comes, Boostmyshop myFulfillment will first check if the Rule #1 can be applied :

 - If customer shipping address belongs to US / CA / MX, then the New York warehouse will be assigned and the process stops there.

-- If the first rule can't be applied (ie : shipping address country is another one), then Connect will try to apply the second rule.
+- If the first rule can't be applied (ie : shipping address country is another one), the second rule will be applied.

 Multiple dispatch warehouse : route by stock levels